Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Testing the Mean-Zero Assumption: a Bias-Variance Tradeoff

+So, should we balance on a covariate or not?
+For pre-experiment covariates, if regression adjustment has already been applied, then there is no need to further balance on these covariates.
+This is because the adjusted $\Delta(Y^*)$ already seeks to exclude noise from $\bX$, so keeping extra variation from $\bX$ in the augmentation $\that_0$ no longer contributes to increased correlation between $\Delta(Y^*)$ and $\that_0$.
+If regression adjustment has not been applied, then we should either perform the adjustment, or remove the pre-experiment covariate imbalance via augmentation balancing.

+For in-experiment covariates, the default is to not balance.
+However, balancing might be needed if there is detectable bias in $\that_0$ when pre-experiment covariates used for adjustment fail to include all confounders of triggering status and outcome.
+This additional balancing comes at the cost of reduced efficiency gains.

-To summarize, we have a knob to trade off bias and variance when we include more in-experiment observations for balancing.
-On one end, we only use pre-assignment covariates, with the possibility of not including all confounders of triggering status and outcome.
-Then $\e \left[\that_0\right] \neq 0$ and the CUPED estimator is biased, though we will see efficiency gains.
-On the other end, we balance on the in-experiment outcome-of-interest $Y$ and the augmentation $\that_0$ becomes trivially mean-zero.
+To summarize, we have a knob to control the tradeoff of bias vs. variance when we include more in-experiment data for balancing.
+On one end, we only use pre-experiment covariates, with the possibility of missing some confounders of triggering status and outcome.
+Then $\EE \left[\that_0\right] \neq 0$ and the CUPED estimator is biased, though we will see efficiency gains.
+On the other end, we balance on the in-experiment outcome $Y$ and the augmentation $\that_0$ becomes trivially mean-zero.
 Then, the CUPED estimator is unbiased, but provides no efficiency gains.
+The best choice of in-experiment covariates is a combination of science and art that relies on practitioners' domain knowledge.